-See the description of max-zone-ttl in options Statement Definition and Usage.
+See the description of max-zone-ttl in options.
+The use of this option in zone blocks is deprecated and will be rendered nonoperational in a future release.

 dnssec-secure-to-insecure

 See the description of dnssec-secure-to-insecure in Boolean Options.